natharyan/Natural-Language-Website-Builder/README.md

 Build a website element by element by typing in natural language.

-Used nltk for tagging texts and bootstrap elements for generating layouts.
+Used nltk for tagging texts and bootstrap components for generating layouts.

 Example prompts: